ampaire/lets_get_building/README.md

 ```
 The results can be seen at the  [local Host Server](http://localhost:3000/)

-We then put the different routes for the simple application
+We then put the different routes for the simple application:

             root    | static_pages#home
             --------|----------------------
             Home    | static_pages/home